PaulConyngham/jekyll-now/about.md

  a neural network in such a way that you could have a Neuron as a separate object, which in then inherited by *a layer of neurons*, which could then be inherited by a "Brain" object.

+ The goal of the the Neural Network was to successfully recreate the [XOR function](https://en.wikipedia.org/wiki/XOR_gate) - which was in 2015, the "Hello
+ World" of Machine Learning.

  I did *not* however use [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
 Instead, [I opted to implement a paper from 1989 "Training Feed Forward Neural Networks via Genetic Algorithms"](https://www.ijcai.org/Proceedings/89-1/Papers/122.pdf).
 This is the exact